+Our BSc/BSc (Hons) Psychology is accredited by the British Psychological Society (BPS).
+The course will equip you with the transferable skills and analytical abilities that top employers are actively looking for in their graduates.
 Why do humans think, feel and behave the way we do?
-As a psychology student vou will find answers to some of the most fundamental and fascinating of questions.
-When you graduate with a 2:2 honours degree or above, you will be able to join the BPS as a graduate member, an essential step on the journey to becoming a professional psychologist.
+As a psychology student you will find answers to some of the most fundamental and fascinating of questions like these.
+When you graduate with a 2:2 honours degree or better, you will be able to join the BPS as a graduate member, an essential step on the journey to becoming a professional psychologist.
+On this course you will: